Superformula/flutter_test/README.md

 **Restaurants page**: A page with all restaurant details provided by yelp API where it's given to the user the possibility to favorite and the restaurant is saved locally.

 I created two flavors for the app.
 Prod and dev.
 Each flavor access a different endpoint.
 Case flavor is set ad Dev, an endpoint witch mocked data is accessed in this [link](https://raw.githubusercontent.com/fonsecguilherme/sf_flutter_test/master/restaurants.json) to not exceed the daily limit of Yelp API.
-Case  the flavor select is prod, so the Yelp endpoint is used
+Case  the flavor select is prod, so the Yelp endpoint is used.

+To configure the Yelp API Key safety, I used dart-define command with a json file that has the key information and this file is not uploaded to github.
+Ensuring more safety, because whe user tries to decompile app apk, it has not access to Api key.

 ## Autor
 - Guilherme Fonseca [Github](https://github.com/fonsecguilherme) e [Linkedin](https://www.linkedin.com/in/devfonsecguilherme/)